aidyp/adp/content/post/counting-change.md

 ...
 ```

+This pattern continues.
+There are certainly ways to improve this approach further, but they're not the subject for this blog.
+Besides, the next problem beckons.

 ------

 ## exit(0)

-This concept, named "dynamic programming", is one of the more elegant weapons in a programmer's armoury.
-The idea is simple.
-You just,
+This concept is called **dynamic programming**.
+It's one of the more elegant weapons in a programmer's armoury.
+You're already familiar with the steps, you've used them before without thinking.

 1. Remember the best solutions to smaller problems and,
 2. Combine those solutions to solve bigger problem.

 The change-making problem is just one application of this idea.
-Within computer science, there are many more applications.
-But I think that this idea has applications to other fields.
-To me, computer science is the discipline of layering ideas on top of each other.
-Dynamic programming is a wonderful manifestation of this process, so I decided to write a blog about it.
+Within computer science, there are [many more](https://blog.usejournal.com/top-50-dynamic-programming-practice-problems-4208fed71aa3).
+But I think that this idea has a wider reach.
+Technology, I think, is the disciplined layering of ideas on top of one another.
+So remember this idea.
+You never know when you'll use it to build something new.